2gis/k8s-handle/README.md

 # Docs
 ## Configuration structure
-k8s-handle work with 2 components:
+k8s-handle works with 2 components:
- * conifg.yaml (or any other yaml file through -c argument) store all configuration for deploy
+ * config.yaml (or any other yaml file through -c argument) that stores all configuration for deploy
  * templates catalog, where your can store all required templates for kubernetes resource files (can be changed through TEMPLATES_DIR env var)